-This is used to ensure answers from small groups cannot be inferred through the difference between the scores for the groups, by process of deduction.
+This is used to ensure that scores and comments from small groups cannot be inferred through the difference between the scores for the groups, by process of deduction.

 For this reason, you can view this setting as a counterpart to the Number of responses setting.
 While the Number of responses hides segments that are too small to view, this setting hides segments that are too large instead.

 To learn more about confidentiality on Peakon, see Data visibility and confidentiality resources.